The Legend of the Lone Ranger: Plot

 In 1854 in Texas, the outlaw Butch Cavendish and his gang of outlaws are chasing a young Comanche boy named Tonto.
 He rides into a thicket and falls off his horse and down an embankment.
-John Reid, a boy who was already there, hides Tonto, and the outlaws turn their attention to a small village.
-They kill everyone there, except John.
-Tonto takes John to his reservation and teaches him to shoot a bow and arrow with precision, how to fight, and overall the way they live.

-The two eventually become blood brothers, and John later leaves the reservation for Detroit, grows up to become a lawyer, and takes a stagecoach to a town to set up his law practice.
-The coach is robbed by Cavendish’s gang, with the shotgun rider getting killed and the driver wounded.
-John stops the coach and the outlaws take a mailbag containing property deeds.
+John Reid, a boy who was already there, hides Tonto, and the outlaws kill everyone in the small village but John.
+Tonto takes Reid to his reservation and teaches him to shoot a bow and arrow with precision, and Reid learns how the tribe lives and fights.
+The two become blood brothers, and once grown up, Reid leaves the reservation for Detroit where he becomes a lawyer.
+He leaves Detroit by stagecoach to set up a new law practice, and the coach is robbed by Cavendish’s gang.
+When the driver is wounded and the shotgun rider killed, Reid stops the coach and surrenders a mailbag containing property deeds.

-At the town, John meets the uncle (the owner of the local newspaper) of a beautiful young woman named Amy Striker who was on the same stagecoach as John.
-John tells them he is going to the Texas Rangers station to visit his brother Dan.
-During his visit, word reaches them about the whereabouts of Cavendish after some of the gang ride into town during a festival and kill Amy’s uncle Lucas.
-Collins, one of the Rangers, rides ahead to scout for signs of Cavendish, unbeknownst to the Rangers that he is part of Cavendish’s gang.
-Cavendish and his gang ambush the Rangers (Reid among them), killing all except Reid, who is rescued by Tonto.
+A beautiful young woman named Amy Striker is another passenger on the coach.
+When Reid visits his brother Dan at a Texas Rangers station he hears that members of the Cavendish gang have ridden into town during a festival and killed Amy’s uncle Lucas, the owner of the local newspaper.
+Collins, posing as one of the Rangers, orchestrates an ambush of a Ranger posse by Cavendish’s gang.
+Everyone but Reid is killed, and he is rescued by Tonto.
+Tonto gifts Reid silver bullets for his pistol, and Reid captures and tames a white horse that he names Silver.
+Reid dedicates himself to fighting crime and becomes the great masked western hero, The Lone Ranger.

-When John recovers from his wounds, Tonto teaches him to shoot with silver bullets, and he captures and tames a white horse, which he names Silver.
-He dedicates his life to fighting the crime that Cavendish represents.
-To this end, John becomes the great masked western hero, The Lone Ranger.
-Cavendish takes President Ulysses S. Grant hostage, revealing that he is attempting to take over Texas and secede it from the Union as his own independent country, using the President as a bargaining chip.

-John and Tonto sneak into the Cavendish compound and rescue Grant, and blow up the compound with dynamite they found while avoiding the guards.
-Cavendish attempts to flee the United States Cavalry, but John pursues and ultimately apprehends Cavendish, who is arrested.
-The President thanks John and Tonto, and the pair ride away as President Grant asks, “Who is that masked man?”
+Cavendish takes President Ulysses S. Grant hostage as a bargaining chip in his bid to take over Texas and secede from the Union as an independent country.
+Reid and Tonto rescue Grant, and blow up Cavendish's compound with dynamite.
+Cavendish attempts to flee the United States Cavalry, but Reid pursues and apprehends him.
+The President thanks Reid and Tonto, and the pair ride away as President Grant asks, “Who is that masked man?”